How to get your full tenancy deposit back

 Check the state of the house again

-When you feel that the house is clean and that the furniture is all in one piece, get together with your flatmates and have a good old nosey around together.
+When you feel that the house is clean and that the furniture is all in one piece, get together with your flatmates and check everything thoroughly.

-The more of you there are to have a look around, the higher the chances that you'll spot something your landlord might pick up on.
-It's better to make sure everything is as it should be than have to fork out a wad of cash because you've torn off some wall paint with blu tac.
+The more of you there are to look around the property, the higher the chances that you'll spot something your landlord might pick up on.

-If you have a checklist or inventory from the start of the year, go through it together step-by-step to make sure you haven't missed anything.
-It might take a bit of time, but it's definitely worth it if it means getting your deposit back.
+If you have a checklist or inventory from the start of the year, go through it together step-by-step so that you're confident you haven't missed anything.
+It might take a bit of time, but it's worth it if it means getting your deposit back.

 -